nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     |___________|____________________________________________________________________________________|

 The following will occur if there is already an existing student list with the same name.
-The following will occur if there is already an existing student list with the same name.

     >>> studentlist add
     What is the name of your list?